 - Sign up on Moz Local, which will cost $84 per year and will run and update NAP information in various important aggregators like Best of the Web, Factual, Infogroup, etc.

 - BrightLocal is another worthwhile paid service, which has a free but limited citation building and correct service.
 A 30-day free trial is also offered.

 - Yext PowerListings is relatively similar and controls more than 100 local platforms and networks.
 A quote will need to be requested to find out how much it will cost your business.
-Their services can often be received via natural organic SEO company.
+Their services can often be received via natural SEO company.